 SALMON CYCLING CLASSIC

-The second annual Salmon Cycling Classic will be held Saturday, June 29, 2019.
-Get ready to enjoy an epic summer day riding 90K or 60K around the Northern Oregon countryside.
-Early registration ends May 31, 2019.
+The second annual Salmon Cycling Classic was held on Saturday, June 29, 2019.
+Cyclists enjoyed a beautiful day for a 90K or 60K around the Northern Oregon countryside.

 RIDING FOR A CAUSE

-The Salmon Cycling Classic was created to provide support for the upcoming bicycle-pedestrian bridge over the Willamette and raise awareness for other local charities.
-This year our featured organization is Choice Adoptions
+The Salmon Cycling Classic was created to provide support for the upcoming bicycle-pedestrian bridge over the Willamette.

 90K, 60K, free 25K Family Ride.
 All riders have a 9:00 am start time.

 All three routes feature quiet, narrow, rural lanes that invite riders to enjoy scenic country estates, peaceful equestrian fields and vineyards, and stunning overlooks of fertile valleys.
 The 90K and 60K offer beautiful, heavily-tree-canopied lanes and some steep downhill.
 All rides start and finish at Wilsonville’s beautiful Memorial Park.

 The most challenging course climbs 5,000 feet in elevation, traveling up and around Petes and Parrett Mountains, and rewards riders with incredible views of Mt.
 Hood.
 This route includes a few short stretches of hard-packed gravel.
 Watch our high-speed VIDEO of the 90K.

 This route includes many of the same features of the 90K with a less challenging climb, no gravel, and only 3,500 feet of elevation.

 25K Free Family Fun Ride